CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ## Water quality and health

-Poor water quality can pose significant health risks to individuals who engage in recreational activities such as swimming, surfing, or wading.
+Poor water quality can pose significant health risks to recreators swimming, surfing, wading, or otherwise coming into contact with water.
 Exposure to contaminated water can lead to a variety of illnesses, particularly gastrointestinal infections, skin rashes, and respiratory issues.
 Vulnerable populations, including children, the elderly, and individuals with compromised immune systems, are at greater risk.

 ### What kind of activities are considered recreational?

-Recreational activities here refer to water contact recreation as defined by the REC-1 beneficial use category, including swimming, surfing, wading, boating, fishing, and other water sports.
-These activities often involve direct contact with the water and the possibility of ingestion, which can increase the risk of exposure to harmful bacteria and pathogens if the water quality is poor.
+Recreational activities here refer to water contact recreation as formally defined by the REC-1 beneficial use category, including swimming, surfing, wading, boating, fishing, and other water sports.
+These activities often involve direct contact with the water and the possibility of ingestion, which can increase the risk from harmful bacteria and pathogens.

 ### What are "indicator bacteria"?

-The term *indicator bacteria* refers to bacteria used to assess the safety of recreational waters.
-They are not necessarily harmful themselves but indicate the potential presence of pathogens, especially those that can cause gastrointestinal illness from coming into contact with or ingesting contaminated water.
+On this dashboard, the term *indicator bacteria* refers to bacteria used to assess the safety of recreational waters.
+They are not necessarily harmful themselves but indicate the potential presence of pathogens associated with fecal contamination, especially those that can cause gastrointestinal illness from coming into contact with or ingesting contaminated water.
 Common fecal indicator bacteria include E. coli and enterococcus, which are found in the intestines of warm-blooded animals and can signal fecal contamination in water.
 This map uses these indicator bacteria to evaluate water quality and determine safety for recreational activities.

 ## Data sources and collection